Alaska Adult Online Individual Psychotherapy Services

 I draw from existential therapy, narrative therapy, mindfulness-based interventions, Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), and somatic therapy to support clients struggling with a transition.

-I enjoy working with a wide range of clients & issues, though these are the areas my practice focuses on.
-Reach out today for a free initial consultation for individual therapy, or call/text any questions you have!
+Reach out today for a free initial consultation for adult individual therapy, or call/text any questions you have!